Herring-UGAECSE-2920/Class-Instructions/FAQ.md

   ```

   > Note: the `..` represents a relative file path, which points to the parent directory of the `scripts` directory, in this case `Group_1`.
 If you needed to go higher up to access your libraries, you would need to add an extra `.` for every directory level.

+  ## 3. When trying to run code using the `pigpio_encoder/Rotary` module I get the error: NameError: name 'pigpio' is not defined

+  If you're seeing this error, it's our fault!
+We forgot to have you guys install the `pigpio` library when setting up your Python virtual environment in the [Pi Setup doc](https://github.com/Herring-UGAECSE-2920/Class-Instructions/blob/main/deliverables/setup/pi_setup.md).

+  To fix it, simply run the command: `pip3 install pigpio` while in your `plotter` python virtual environment.